Jay J. Armes: Books and toys

 In 1976, Armes published his autobiography, Jay J. Armes, Investigator; ISBN 0-02-503200-3.
 In 1976, the Ideal Toy Corp. also launched the Jay J. Armes Toy Line, which featured a Jay J. Armes action figure with detachable prosthetics, various gadgets, and a Mobile Investigation Unit.
-In 1978, Armes and Ideal Toy Corp. launched an Investigative Course for Children which was introduced to a number of school districts throughout the United States.
-The same year, Armes authored a comprehensive correspondence-based investigative training course, and founded The Investigators Training Academy.

 Television

-Armes played the villain in the Hawaii Five-O episode, "Hookman," (11 September 1973).
-The updated series, Hawaii Five-0, remade the episode with the same scenes and title on 4 February 2013; Peter Weller remade the role and directed the episode.
+Armes played the villain in the Hawaii Five-O episode, "Hookman" (September 11, 1973).
+The updated series, Hawaii Five-0, remade the episode with the same scenes and title on February 4, 2013; Peter Weller remade the role and directed the episode.

 Armes' rescue of Marlon Brando's son was described on a season 7 episode of the Travel Channel show Mysteries at the Museum.

 Personal life

 In the 1960s, Armes had a small private zoo in his home in the North Loop area.
 He raised German Shepherds, big cats and owned a chimpanzee.
 Later permits allowed him to keep the dogs and chimpanzee, own a cheetah, cougar, tapir, and several monkeys.
 Armes learned to drive, fly a jet plane and scuba dive.
+In 1977, he legally changed his name to Jay J. Armes.

 He and his wife, Linda Chew, had three children.
-In September 2020, Armes put his million dollar El Paso estate up for sale.
+In September 2020, Armes put his El Paso estate up for sale.

+Armes died in El Paso on September 19, 2024, at the age of 92.